318097/file-ops/README.md

 ### File Import

-1. `File Import: Copy Path`: Copy absolute path from command menu or right click
+1. `FileOps: Copy Current File Path`: Copy absolute path from command menu or right click
-2. `File Import: Paste Path`: Paste the relative path using command menu or right click
+2. `FileOps: Paste Relative File Path`: Paste the relative path using command menu or right click

 ![File Import Demo](assets/file-import-demo.gif)

-### File Tag
+### Bookmarks (Earlier File Tag)

 - Create file aliases. open & view files using the aliases
   1. Open, View, Edit, Delete file tags from the tree view, or
   2. Perform operations using the commands.
-Search for `File Tag` to get all commands
+Search for `FileOps` to get all commands

 > Note: All extension data is stored in an auto generated file called `.file-tag`
 > Please do not make any changes to that file.
 If required, add it to `.gitignore`